ravi-kaipu/WhatsAppBot/README.md

 # WhatsAppBot
-WhatsAppBot is a chatbot designed to answer unread messages in WhatsApp when owner is busy. <br />
+WhatsAppBot is designed to answer the unread messages in WhatsApp when owner is busy. <br />
-Chatbot is designed to answer questions that are stored in json (training_set.json) file.
+Default questions and answers are stored in json (training_set.json) file.

 ![WhatsApp desgin](WhatsappDesign.JPG)